-A video has the power to tell a convincing story about your business in 60-seconds.
-But before you even think about the cutesy illustration and animation, you need to pour everything you have into developing a killer script.
+An explainer video has the power to tell a convincing story about your business in 60-seconds.
+But before you even think about the cutesy illustration and animation, you need to pour everything you have into developing a killer video script.
 A well-written, engaging script is the foundation for a successful explainer video.
 Without the right foundation, the rest of the creation process is in vain.

 So what can you do to make sure your video is a killer and not merely a nap inducer?
 It starts with proper preparation – knowing your audience, your message and your call-to-action is essential.
-Beyond that, here are 7 tips to help you write a better script.
+Beyond that, here are 7 tips to help you with script writing.